IIR47/Embedded_Project_Descriptions/README.md

 <br/>

 An interactive instrument that allows the user to create and save music note by note.
-As the user presses the big copper pad, the computer outputs notes steadily increasing in pitch.
+As the user presses the big copper pad, the computer outputs notes steadily increasing or decreasing in pitch.
 They can stop at any point, and save the note to a sequence, playback, and erase it.
+They can also save two separate melodies and play them both back at the same time, creating harmony.
 The alternate mode tests user on pitch matching abilities.
 It plays a note, they attempt to match it, save the note, and the device caculates the difference in hertz between what they entered and the correct value.

 <br/>